abhishek-1986/sl-dca-Oct21/docker.md

       -i - interactive
       -t - terminal
       -d - detached/daemonized
+      --name (-n) - give a user defined name to container

 docker attach <containerid>
 Exiting the container
     - type 'exit' --> come out of the container and stop it